Rust-GCC/gccrs/gcc/ada/doc/gnat_ugn/gnat_and_program_execution.rst

 Naming Conventions for GNAT Source Files
 ----------------------------------------

-In order to bettter understand the workings of the GNAT system, the following brief description of its organization may be helpful:
+In order to better understand the workings of the GNAT system, the following brief description of its organization may be helpful:

 * Files with prefix :file:`sc` contain the lexical scanner.